 It was an article by Mandy Len Catron titled, “36 Questions That Lead to Love” that not only outlined the original study but backed it up by revealing that Catron herself had tested the concept … and fallen in love with her question-answering companion.

 The original research was conducted by psychologist Arthur Aron.
 He split participants up into two groups, then had people pair up to chat for 45 minutes.
 One group made small talk; the other received the following list of 36 questions.
 They then shared four minutes of sustained eye contact.

 Relationships are work and can be especially tested as you’re under pressure to plan the perfect wedding.

 So, while planning, take well-deserved mini-breaks to lean into each other and learn!

-Or VIEW the ENTIRE LIST of 36 questions below.
+Or VIEW the ENTIRE LIST of 36 Questions That Lead to Love, below:

 We expect this will bring you even closer and are excited to be there to celebrate with you on your special day!

 1. Given the choice of anyone in the world, whom would you want as a dinner guest?

 2. Would you like to be famous?
 In what way?

 3. Before making a telephone call, do you ever rehearse what you are going to say?
 Why?4.
 What would constitute a “perfect” day for you?